Mercantile Bank (NASDAQ:MBWM) Hits New 1-Year High at $41.45

 Mercantile Bank Co.
 (NASDAQ:MBWM – Get Free Report)’s stock price hit a new 52-week high on Wednesday .
 The company traded as high as $41.45 and last traded at $41.33, with a volume of 13031 shares.
 The stock had previously closed at $40.55.

-Separately, StockNews.com assumed coverage on shares of Mercantile Bank in a report on Thursday, October 5th.
-They issued a “hold” rating on the stock.
+Separately, StockNews.com started coverage on shares of Mercantile Bank in a report on Thursday, October 5th.
+They set a “hold” rating on the stock.

 Read Our Latest Analysis on MBWM